rburkman777/Burkman-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 K-Means Clustering: You can also explore a k-means clustering model.
 You can observe how changing the number of clusters alters model performance

 ## References
-While creating this project I used some useful resources that I have attatched below.
+While creating this project I used some useful resources that I have attatched below:

 ## Visual Examples